 In an early chapter, an author note states "I can't see Haruhi and Tamaki getting together."
 The second-to-last page of the entire series is of Haruhi and Tamaki on their wedding day, with an author note stating "Of course, I think the two will get married."

-Before any of that happened however, it should be noted that the first Host Club member to get married is Honey!
+The first Host Club member to get married is Honey!
 To a member of the Dark Magic Club!
 Didn't see that one coming, did you?

-It's Always Spring: Humorously subverted in that it is always whatever season is most convenient for the plot at hand, especially in episodes entirely indoors.
+It's Always Spring: Humorously averted in that it is always whatever season is most convenient for the plot at hand, especially in episodes entirely indoors.
 The original creator admits to abandoning a hard timeline in a few chapters of the manga.

 Haruhi and her dad's penchant for cross-dressing and Tamaki and his dad's ability to sweet-talk anyone.
 And the Corner of Woe, along with several other of Tamaki's more eccentric traits (though his father's versions tend to be at least a little more watered down).

 Tamaki apparently inherited the interests in kotatsus from his mother.

 Hikaru and Kaoru's mother also enjoys playing games just as they do (she happens to enjoy the "Which one is Hikaru?" game).
 They also inherited their mother's (and badass grandma's) affinity for fashion design.